 You are here:

-Hazard mitigation is any action taken to reduce or eliminate long-term risk to people and property as a result of natural disasters.
-Hazard mitigation works by identifying the hazards and finding ways to help eliminate or reduce the effects of that hazard.
+Hazard mitigation is any action taken to reduce long-term risk to people, property, and the environment as a result of disasters.
+Hazard mitigation works by identifying, characterizing, and analyzing hazards and finding ways to reduce the effects of that hazard.
 Mitigation may involve elevating a house above a floodplain, building retaining walls, or other structural measures.
 In the state, we actively plan for hazard mitigation efforts and assist with hazard mitigation projects statewide.

 The State Interagency Hazard Mitigation Team (IHMT) coordinates recommended strategies to lessen loss of life, property, economic and natural resources by maintaining the FEMA-approved and Governor-adopted Oregon Natural Hazards Mitigation Plan.